hat-chefCheck growth medium

 Here, you will measure a 1:100 dilution of the growth medium prior to inoculation.
 If the cells/mL concentration is below 30,000 cells/mL the growth medium contribution is negligible and you can skip ahead to the next section.
 If the cells/mL exceeds 30,000 cells/mL a suitable workaround must be chosen.
 See the info box at the bottom of this page for more information.

-Prepare the growth medium for BactoBox® measurement
+Prepare the sample for BactoBox® measurement

 1. Use a serological pipette to collect a small sample from the shake flask.